 Feedback Loop

-A feedback loop is essential for continuous improvement and adaptation within the LSC AKIS hub.
+A feedback loop is essential for continuous improvement and adaptation within the LSC hub.
 It involves gathering feedback from stakeholders and using it to refine and enhance the hub's activities and services.
 Feedback can be collected through surveys, focus groups, workshops, or online platforms.
 Regular communication channels should be established to encourage stakeholders to share their experiences, suggestions, and challenges.
 This feedback loop helps identify gaps, address emerging needs, and ensure that the AKIS hub remains responsive to stakeholders' requirements.

 Monitoring and Evaluation